Eco-Compute/eco-compute.io/content/english/conference-hotel.md

 At ecoCompute, everything revolves around sustainable hardware and software development – so it's only logical to also focus on environmental awareness when choosing the venue.

-That's why the event will take place in a hotel that has been awarded the prestigious Green Key eco-label and lives sustainability every day. 🏨✅
+That's why the event will take place in a hotel that has been awarded the prestigious [Green Key eco-label](https://www.greenkey.global/). 🏨✅

 Hotel sustainability features:
 - 👉 100% renewable energy